 This trip is led by an expert Modern Adventure trip leader.
 They're an experienced travel guide, a representative of Modern Adventure and your go-to person for questions or concerns on the trip.
 We’ll be joined throughout our adventure by local, expert guides who are deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.

-For the August 2020 departure, you may cancel on or before May 11, 2020 and receive a full refund minus a $500 per-person service fee.
-If you cancel on or after May 12, 2020 there is a 50% cancellation fee.
-On or after June 16, 2020 there is a 100% cancellation fee.
-For the August 2021 departure, you may cancel on or before April 14, 2021 and receive a full refund minus a $500 per-person service fee.
+You may cancel on or before April 14, 2021 and receive a full refund minus a $500 per-person service fee.
 If you cancel on or after April 15, 2021 there is a 50% cancellation fee.
 On or after June 15, 2021 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (see our Terms and Conditions for full details).
 Please note that for guests who are transferring trips or traveling on rescheduled trip dates, your cancelation terms will vary from the above, and are generally non-refundable.
 Please refer to your correspondence from our Customer Experience team for specific details.